gallazzo/TicTacToe/README.md

 ## Compiling

-TicTacToe only uses Raylib library; this library supports multiple platform (Window, GNU/Linux, Mac and others), but I've created a Makefile that works only on GNU/Linux (because I'm learning to create it); thus TicTacToe works with all platform, but for now it works only on GNU/Linux.
+TicTacToe only uses Raylib library; this library supports multiple platform (Window, GNU/Linux, Mac and others), but I've created a Makefile that works only on GNU/Linux (because I'm learning to create it); thus TicTacToe works with all platforms, but for now it works only on GNU/Linux.
 If you want to help me, write me!

 ### Install Raylib library
 Now I show you how to install Raylib library.
 If you know how, skip this paragraph.